-When something bad happens, your parrot should be able to let you know, so teach it to say “uh-oh” in case of accidents or emergencies.
+When something bad happens, the parrot should be able to let you know, so teach it to say “uh-oh” in case of accidents or emergencies.

-We all make mistakes, and no doubt your parrot will do at some point – like spilling its food.
+We all make mistakes.
+No doubt the parrot will do at some point, like spilling its food.

-Train your parrot to say “ouch” if it ever hurts itself or feels unwell.
+Train the parrot to say “ouch” if it ever hurts itself or feels unwell.

 Some parrots enjoy watching TV, so turn on the television and repeatedly repeat the word “TV” whenever a program plays.

-Parrots also enjoy whistling along to their favorite tunes, so add the word “radio” to your bird’s vocabulary when you put some tunes on.
+Parrots also enjoy whistling along to their favorite tunes, so add the word “radio” to the bird’s vocabulary when you put some tunes on.

-If you have other pets in the house, train your parrot to understand what they are.
+If you have other pets in the house, train the parrot to understand what they are.

 This simple word is easy for all parrots to say and understand.
-Say it whenever your cat appears near your parrot’s cage (under supervision, of course).
+Say it whenever a cat appears near the parrot’s cage (under supervision).

 This is a simple word for people who also own cats.
 It doesn’t contain complex consonant sounds, so it should be easy enough to say.
-It can also signify danger if your cat isn’t allowed anywhere near your bird.
+It can also signify danger if the cat isn’t allowed near the bird.

-Whenever your parrot comes into contact with your canine friend, say “dog” while pointing at them.
+Whenever the parrot comes into contact with a canine friend, say “dog” while pointing at them.

-Parrots and dogs mix slightly better than cats and dogs, so train your parrot to understand what “woof” means.
+Parrots and dogs mix slightly better than cats and dogs, so train the parrot to understand what “woof” means.